rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill September 2015 - January 2016 \newline
     *Full-stack developer*

-    Design and implementation of a web application used to track small or medium sized container terminals.
+    Design and implementation of a web application used to track small or medium-sized container terminals.

 \smallskip